isomerpages/govtech-stp/_vtl-air/Vaccinated Travel Lane (Air) Overview.md

 <div style="background-color:#edf4fa;" class="content">
 <p style="line-height:1.3; font-size:18px;">All SC/PRs and unvaccinated children aged 12 and below in the current calendar year <b>do not need to make any applications under the Vaccinated Travel Lane</b>. <span style="color:red; font-size:18px;">However, <b>SC/PRs must also comply with all the requirements stated in the</b></span> <b><a target="_blank" href="/vtl/travel-checklist">VTL (Air) Traveller's Checklist</a></b>, failing which, the prevailing health control measures will apply, which may include serving a Stay Home Notice.</p>

-<p style="line-height:1.3; font-size:18px;">SC/PRs who are not vaccinated in Singapore are strongly encouraged to submit their overseas vaccination certificate in their health declaration as part of the <a target="_blank" href="https://eservices.ica.gov.sg/sgarrivalcard/">SG Arrival Card</a> submission, to be submitted within 3 days prior to the date of their arrival in Singapore. <b>Please note that the physical arrival card ("white card") is no longer accepted</b>.</p>
+<p style="line-height:1.3; font-size:18px;">SC/PRs who are not vaccinated in Singapore are strongly encouraged to submit their overseas vaccination certificate in their health declaration as part of the <a target="_blank" href="https://eservices.ica.gov.sg/sgarrivalcard/">SG Arrival Card</a> submission, to be submitted within 3 days prior to the date of their arrival in Singapore.</p>

 <p style="line-height:1.3; font-size:18px;">SC/PR travellers will need to present an acceptable proof of vaccination for verification at check-in and arrival immigration.
 You are strongly encouraged to self-verify your vaccination certificate prior to your trip by referring to the guide <a target="_blank" href="/vtl/faq#verify">here</a>.
 Those who are vaccinated in Singapore are not required to submit their vaccination certificates as their vaccination records are already captured in the Singapore Ministry of Health (MOH) database.</p>
 </div>